nextgis/docs_ngcom/source/tracking.rst

 **2. NextGIS Collector**

 This application is intended for collective data collection.
-It allows to Web GIS’s owner to get people on a team and begin `data collection <https://docs.nextgis.com/docs_ngcom/source/collector.html#team-participants-mobile-app-installation-and-start-of-data-collection>`_ using mobile devices.
+It allows the Web GIS’s owner to get people on a team and begin `data collection <https://docs.nextgis.com/docs_ngcom/source/collector.html#team-participants-mobile-app-installation-and-start-of-data-collection>`_ using mobile devices.

-A track recording process is similar to NextGIS Mobile’s `algorithm <https://docs.nextgis.com/docs_ngmobile/source/tracks.html#recording-a-track>`_ but with some interface differences.
+Track recording process is similar to NextGIS Mobile’s `algorithm <https://docs.nextgis.com/docs_ngmobile/source/tracks.html#recording-a-track>`_ but with some interface differences.

-So in order to start a new track it’s needed to tap on the ‘human’ icon in the upper panel and select ‘Start’.
+So in order to start a new track you need to tap on the ‘human’ icon in the upper panel and select ‘Start’.

 .. figure:: _static/Collector_icon_en.png
    :name: Tracker icon in NextGIS Collector